Reasons Why You Shouldn't Fix Your Own TV

 buttons or touch-pads)

-The longevity of a TV is like anything that is man-made - it will eventually break down.
-Typically, a TV should continue to run well for at least 10 years.
-But rapid technological advances will drive TVs to obsolescence much sooner.
-So for the purpose of depreciation for business taxes, the determinable useful life of a TV is 4 to 5 years.
+You should expect a TV to continue to run for a good number of years.
+Models that are well designed can last as many as fifteen years.
+But rapid technological advances can drive TVs to obsolescence much sooner.
+Nevertheless, like anything that is man-made, TVs will eventually break down; it's just a matter of time.
+So for the purpose of depreciation for business taxes, the determinable useful life of a TV should be 4 to 5 years.